Table of Contents

-The main concept about concrete maturity is that a specific value of maturity can be obtained with many different combinations of time and temperature.
+The central concept of concrete maturity is that you can obtain a specific value of maturity with many different combinations of time and temperature.
 For example, the graphs below represent the temperature history of three different pieces of concrete.
 All of these have reached the same maturity of 100 °C-hours, but it took a different amount of hours to do so.
 This is because the temperature has been different throughout that period.

-If you look at the first graph (Graph 1), you will see that the temperature is 20 °C and that it has been curing for 5 hours.
+If you look at the first graph (Graph 1), you will see that the temperature is 20 °C, and it has been curing for 5 hours.
 This gives a maturity of 100 °C-hours.

 If we compare this with Graph 2, you will see that the temperature is higher.
 Since the concrete temperature has been at 40 °C, it only took 2,5 hours for it to reach the same maturity of 100 °C-hours.

-Looking at Graph 3, the temperature is the lowest of the examples at 10 °C, and in this case it will take 10 hours to reach the maturity of 100 °C-hours.
+In Graph 3, the temperature is the lowest of the examples at 10 °C; in this case, it will take 10 hours to reach the maturity of 100 °C-hours.

 Concrete maturity alone does not indicate how strong the concrete is.
-However, by using the maturity method, you can determine the relationship between maturity and strength development.
+However, you can determine the relationship between maturity and strength development using the maturity method.

 The maturity method is an easy way to estimate the early-age strength development of a concrete mix.
-The main assumption of the maturity method is that if two samples of the same concrete mix have the same maturity, then they will also have the same strength – even if they were cured under different temperature conditions.
+The central assumption of the maturity method is that if two samples of the same concrete mix have the same maturity, then they will also have the same strength – even if you cured them under different temperature conditions.

-To use the maturity method you will need to perform a maturity calibration, which includes doing tests in a laboratory to find the relationship between the concrete maturity and the concrete’s strength.
+To use the maturity method, you will need to perform a maturity calibration, which includes tests in a laboratory to find the relationship between the concrete maturity and the concrete’s strength.
 Once you know this relationship, you can estimate the strength of the in-place concrete by placing temperature sensors in the structure.
-You can find the maturity by looking at the temperature history measured by the temperature sensors, and then determine the in-place strength using the maturity calibration.
+You can find the maturity by looking at the temperature history measured by the temperature sensors and then determine the in-place strength using the maturity calibration.

 How can you benefit from using Concrete Maturity?

-Many of our clients mention that one key benefit from using the Maturix sensors is the real-time insight into the temperature, maturity and strength development of their concrete.
-Having this information allows them to do things that they could not before.
-Such as being able to optimize the use of resources, get insights into their concrete curing, monitor critical spots in the structure, reduce the risk of thermal cracks and create documentation automatically.
-These benefits have been experienced both by clients doing on-site castings on projects and in precast factories.
+Many of our clients mention that one key benefit of using the Maturix sensors is the real-time insight into their concrete’s temperature, maturity, and strength development.
+This information allows them to do things they could not do before.
+Such as optimising the use of resources, getting insights into their concrete curing, monitoring critical spots in the structure, reducing the risk of thermal cracks and creating documentation automatically.
+These benefits have been experienced by clients doing on-site castings on projects and in precast factories.
 Below, we have explained more in detail each of the benefits mentioned above:

 Get the best out of low carbon concrete

-In recent years, we have seen a huge growth in the use of green concrete, which are concrete mixes with a lower co2 footprint.
-The general experience is that these concrete types have a much slower strength development as well as a lower temperature increase during the hydration process.
-This means that if a low carbon concrete cement is used, this will have a significantly lower strength after 1 day of curing compared to a traditional basic cement.
-This can be extremely critical both on job sites and precast factories where keeping daily schedules and production cycles is key to stay competitive in the market.
-Some research (Lasse Frølich, Portland Open 2021) shows that the new concrete types have a very limited additional strength development after 28 days.
-This contrasts with the previous experience with normal concrete types where the strength can gradually develop well beyond the 28 day mark.
+In recent years, we have seen a massive growth in the use of green concrete, which are concrete mixes with a lower co2 footprint.
+The general experience is that these concrete types have a much slower strength development and a lower temperature increase during the hydration process.
+This means that if a low carbon concrete cement is used, this will have a significantly lower strength after one day of curing compared to traditional basic cement.
+This can be extremely critical both on job sites and precast factories, where keeping daily schedules and production cycles are key to staying competitive in the market.
+Some research (Lasse Frølich, Portland Open 2021) shows that the new concrete types have limited additional strength development after 28 days.
+This contrasts with the previous experience with normal concrete types where the strength can gradually develop well beyond the 28-day mark.

-These problems can obviously be compensated with use of accelerators and/or adding heating measures to the concrete before casting or in the curing stage.
-However, the experience obtained working with normal concrete mixes can be difficult to directly apply to these new concrete types.
+You can compensate for these problems by using accelerators and/or adding heating measures to the concrete before casting or in the curing stage.
+However, the experience obtained working with normal concrete mixes can be difficult to apply directly to these new concrete types.
 Therefore, it can be beneficial to use sensors to keep track of the curing progress and learn how to get the most out of these new concrete types.

 Get vital data about the structures’ critical spots

-Placing concrete sensors in the concrete structure also enables you to view how the curing is progressing in one or more spots.
-There are certain places in the structure that cure much faster or slower than the rest.
-Conventional methods do not provide you with information about these critical spots so you do not know how those are doing.
-In contrast, the Maturix sensors can be placed anywhere in the structure to keep track of cross sections, corners with low temperature development, temperature outside the castings, strength around hooks, prestressed wires etc. Then, the data about each of the spots can be seen individually, you can see an example of this below:
+Placing concrete sensors in the concrete structure also lets you view how the curing is progressing in one or more spots.
+Certain places in the structure cure much faster or slower than the rest.
+Conventional methods do not provide information about these critical spots, so you do not know how those are doing.
+In contrast, the Maturix sensors can be placed anywhere in the structure to keep track of cross sections, corners with low-temperature development, the temperature outside the castings, strength around hooks, prestressed wires, etc. Then, you can see the data about each of the spots individually; you can see an example of this below:

 Reduce uncertainty on concrete break tests

-Low breaks or inconsistent compressive test results are a common problem in the construction industry.
-There are many standard procedures describing proper handling and preparation of test samples, however, many times the procedure is not done according to the specifications resulting in inconsistent results.
+Low breaks or inconsistent compressive test results are common problems in the construction industry.
+There are many standard procedures describing proper handling and preparation of test samples; however, the process is often not done according to the specifications, resulting in inconsistent results.

 Therefore, when receiving low break results, it becomes difficult to identify what caused the low result.
 These results could indicate that the concrete mix was not designed well or that the supplied material was not up to the specifications.
-But it could also have happened because the samples were not prepared or cured properly, they were damaged during transport or the testing machine was not calibrated properly.
+But it could also have happened because the samples were not prepared or appropriately cured, they were damaged during transport, or the testing machine was not calibrated correctly.

 All of these potential causes will create a lot of uncertainty in the project as it would become unclear how to proceed next, wasting a lot of time waiting and investigating the different possible causes.
-In contrast, if sensors are placed in the structure, it becomes possible to track the progress continuously and instantly detect if something is not going well.
-Then, if a low break happens, you will have a much richer information of what might be the cause.
+In contrast, placing the sensors in the structure makes it possible to track the progress continuously and instantly detect if something is not going well.
+Then, if a low break happens, you will have much richer information about what might be the cause.